 This cool and good-looking speed cleat is an upgraded Furon V6.
 It has a soft lining and is well-padded (like PUMA Ultra 1.2) from heel to forefoot.
 It has infiniGRIP technology on the removable insert that locks the foot down and reduces foot slippage.
 Also, its nylon soleplate offers plenty of stability and a firmer ride that can help prevent injury to the forefoot.

-PUMA FUTURE Z 1.1 is an agility football boot designed for control and speed.
-It is structured in every part of the upper, which offers excellent support for multidirectional movements.
+PUMA FUTURE 1.3 is an agility soccer cleat designed for control and speed.
+It is well-structured in every part of the upper, which offers excellent support for multidirectional movements.
 It has the best adaptability features and offers comfort in all directions.

-This soccer cleat has a FUZIONFIT+ compression band that compresses and locks the entire midfoot area (without restricting the freedom of movement) each time you accelerate and make an explosive side-to-side maneuver.
+This soccer cleat has a second-generation FUZIONFIT+ technology that compresses and locks the entire midfoot area without restricting the freedom of movement each time you speed up and make an explosive side-to-side maneuver.
 This latest model has a more comfortable upper than its predecessor.
 And it is now Neymar Jr’s new soccer cleat.

 — Adidas Predator Freak.1 —

 Adidas Predator Freak.1 has more premium materials than the product it replaces.
-Being a control boot, it doesn’t only offer excellent control on the ball, but it also allows your foot to handle the field very well.
+Being a control cleat, it offers not only excellent control of the ball but also allows your foot to handle the field very well.
 It is one of the best cleats for dribbling.

 This soccer cleat has a soft lining with padding in the right places.
 The outsole will give you a solid base with good flexibility.
 The soleplate also features new traction studs that lean toward the conical shape, which could add more stability to your foot.